Ukraine, U.S. and other Western allies meet in Geneva to discuss peace plan

 "The next meeting is with the U.S. delegation.
 We are in a very constructive mood," Yermak said.
 "We continue working together to achieve a lasting and just peace for Ukraine."

-U.S. Secretary of State Marco Rubio is expected to join the talks together with Army Secretary Dan Driscoll and special envoy Steve Witkoff.
+U.S. Secretary of State Marco Rubio joined the talks together with Army Secretary Dan Driscoll and special envoy Steve Witkoff.

 Ukrainian President Volodymyr Zelenskyy said in a post on Telegram that he was waiting for the outcome of the talks.